loophp/collection/docs/pages/api.rst

 1. Operations that return a ``scalar`` value.
 Currently, this includes:
    ``Contains``, ``Every``, ``Falsy``, ``Has``, ``Key``, ``Match`` (or ``MatchOne``), ``Nullsy``, ``Truthy``.

-2. Operations that return a new ``Collection`` object - this includes the majority of operations
+2. Operations that return a new ``Collection`` object - this includes the majority of operations.

 3. Operations that return a ``Collection`` of ``Collection`` objects.
 Currently, this includes: ``Partition``, ``Span``.